 Table of Contents

 The United Kingdom’s economy took a hard hit in the year 2020, with the GDP estimated at GBP 1.96 trillion.
 However, the country recovered from the virus with strong growth of 7.2% in 2021.
-The projected GDP for 2022 is now estimated to grow by 5.5%, given the restrictions on economic activity are easing at a considerable rate.
+The GDP for 2022 is 4.3% and in 2023 it has increased by 0.1%.
 With job opportunities in the UK developing rapidly, there is a decent chance for employment despite the fierce competition.
 Read on to discover the top 10 most popular jobs in the UK and what you can expect to earn from them.

 Business Analysts make about GBP 46,665 annually.
 Since business analysts help companies make more money and achieve their goals, they are among the most in-demand professionals.
 They may also freelance with several organizations and help them improve their internal systems and outputs.